MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Date and time functions

 The date and time functions in DAX are similar to date and time functions in Microsoft Excel.
-However, DAX functions are based on the **datetime** data types used by Microsoft SQL Server.
+However, DAX functions are based on a **datetime** data type starting March 1, 1900.
 For more information, see [Date and time functions](date-and-time-functions-dax.md).

 ### Filter functions

 The filter functions in DAX return specific data types, look up values in related tales, and filter by related values.
 The lookup functions work by using tables and relationships, like a database.
 The filtering functions let you manipulate data context to create dynamic calculations.
 For more information, see [Filter functions](filter-functions-dax.md).